klaufel/pattern-library-skeleton/README.md

 ## :pray: Testing the application

-[Jest](https://jestjs.io/), a delightful javascript testing framework and [Testing Library](https://testing-library.com/) builds on top of DOM testing library by adding APIs for working with React components.
+[Jest](https://jestjs.io/), a delightful javascript testing framework and [Testing Library](https://testing-library.com/) build on top of DOM testing library by adding APIs for working with React components.

 #### Running your tests